usb-c-rocks/shopware-js-api-wrapper/README.md

 1. Clone this repository
 2. Install dependencies using `yarn install` or `npm install`
 3. Start development server using `npm run dev`

+## Documentation

+// TODO

+## Thanks

+This project is based on the [shopware-pwa](https://github.com/DivanteLtd/shopware-pwa) api client.

 ## License